What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 One of the most common means in which the insecurity of IoT devices is exploited is with malware attacks which secretly infect products and rope them into a botnet.

-The network of Mirai infected devices consisted largely of IoT products and was so powerful, it brought large swathes of the internet grinding to a halt, slowing down or outright preventing access to a number of popular services.
+The network of Mirai-infected devices consisted largely of IoT products and was so powerful, it brought large swathes of the internet grinding to a halt, slowing down or outright preventing access to a number of popular services.

 While devices infected with Mirai continued to operate as normal, that wasn't the case for those who found their IoT products infected with BrickerBot, a form of IoT malware that resulted in Homeland Security's Cyber Emergency Response Team (CERT) issuing new warnings.
-Devices infected with BrickerBot have their storage corrupted, leading them completely unusable and irrecoverable.
+Devices infected with BrickerBot have their storage corrupted, leading them to be completely unusable and irrecoverable.

-Just like mobile phones can be turned into surveillance devices by hackers, the same can be said of internet connected cameras in the home.
+Just like mobile phones can be turned into surveillance devices by hackers, the same can be said of internet-connected cameras in the home.
 There has already been a number of instances where IoT camera security has been found to be so basic that malware has infected large numbers of devices.

-Unlike mobile phones, IoT devices are often plugged in and forgotten about, with the risk that the IoT camera you set up could become easily accessible to outsiders - who could potentially use it to spy on your actions, be it in your workplace, or in your home.
+Unlike mobile phones, IoT devices are often plugged in and forgotten about, with the risk that the IoT camera you set up could become easily accessible to outsiders -- who could potentially use it to spy on your actions, be it in your workplace or in your home.

-Such is the extent of the security worry with the IoT, police have warned about the threats posed by connected devices, while government bodies are working towards ways of legislating IoT devices sooner rather than later so we're not left with a toxic legacy of billions of devices which can easily be infected with malware.
+Such is the extent of the security worry with the IoT, police have warned about the threats posed by connected devices, while government bodies are working towards ways of legislating IoT devices sooner rather than later, so we're not left with a toxic legacy of billions of devices that can easily be infected with malware.

 Malware as took for international cyberwarfare